BIST 30 INDEX FUTURES

-Losses are deducted from the accounts at the end of T day, profits are added to the accounts on T.
+T+1 (first day following the expiry date) Losses are deducted from the accounts at the end of T day, profits are added to the accounts on T day as well.

 Daily Settlement Price

-b) If less than 10 trades were realized in the last 10 minutes of the session, the weighted average price of the last 10 trades executed during the session,
+b) If less than 10 trades were realized in the last 10 minutes of the normal session, the weighted average price of the last 10 trades executed during the normal session,

-c) If less than 10 trades were realized in the session, the weighted average price of all the trades executed during the session,
+c) If less than 10 trades were realized in the normal session, the weighted average price of all the trades executed during the normal session,

-a) The average of the best buy and sell quotations at the end of the session,
+a) The average of the best buy and sell quotations at the end of the normal session,

 b) Theoretical prices are calculated considering spot price of the underlying asset or the daily settlement price for other contract months of the contract.